 Being pressured by the ones you surround yourself with can come with negatives.
 You’ll have a difficult time should you try to break free from any aspect which your friends hold a valued identity in.
 Efforts to improve your own identity and way of being can be met with resistance.
 Our friends are subject to the same ways of thinking, emoting, and acting that all humans are also subject to.

-This article will propose tips for breaking free from downward social pressures you may be placed under by your friends.
+This article will propose tips for breaking free from negative social pressures you may be placed under by your friends.
 Attempting to “break free” in this case involves needing to reject propositions from your friends which you’ve previously accepted.
-An example can be refraining from attending unproductive hang-out sessions in order to hit the gym, or discontinue falling to the pressure to smoke when others around you light one up.
-The pressures our friends place us under can also hold us back from more important things; like catering to family and working on on getting a business off the ground.
+An example can be refraining from attending unproductive hang-out sessions in order to hit the gym, or discontinuing falling to the pressure to smoke when others around you light one up.
+The pressures our friends place us under can also hold us back from more important things; like catering to family and working on getting a business off the ground.

 Be Careful Making Them Feel Inferior

 Before you attempt to break free from some of the pressures your friends place you under, take some time to think about whether they will feel inferior should you distance yourself from them.
 Say for instance, you were to start a business and would be significantly less available from their standpoint.
 Would they feel like you are selfish in your desire to improve?
 Our absence from our regular social circle can be perceived as a message of superiority being communicated.

 Be sure to present reasons for breaking free from social pressures without an aura of superiority.
 Do not believe that you are better than your friends for doing what you’re doing, rather, treat it as something which simply must be done.
 Making sure your friends don’t feel inferior in the face of presenting your reasons for breaking free depends largely on the language that you use.